urvishp13/Expression-Evaluation/docs/testcases.md

 ## evaluate()

-The database (.txt file) used was [etest3.txt](https://github.com/urvishp13/Expression-Evaluation/blob/main/data/etest3.txt).
+The variable-value file used to test was [etest3.txt](https://github.com/urvishp13/Expression-Evaluation/blob/main/data/etest3.txt).
 Its contents are below.

 ```
 a 1